ftsrg-bta/lab-ethereum/guide.md

 There is another flavour of the `address` type called `address payable`, which is a special address that can receive Ether (similarly to `payable` functions).
 For example, `msg.sender` in a function has the `address payable` type.
 A payable address has two functions to transfer Ether: `transfer` and `send`.
-The difference between the two is that in case of a failure, `transfer` throws an exception while `send` indicates it with a false return value.
+The difference between the two is that in case of a failure, `transfer` causes a failure in the caller while `send` indicates it with a false return value.
-In the SimpleBank example, we use `transfer` in the `withdraw` function because if it fails, the exception is propagated and the whole transaction is reverted (including the instruction that decreased the balance of the caller).
+In the SimpleBank example, we use `transfer` in the `withdraw` function because if it fails, the failure is propagated to the `withdraw` function itself and the whole transaction is reverted (including the instruction that decreased the balance of the caller).
+If using `send` instead, we would have to manually check its return value and revert the transaction (using an explicit `revert()`) if needed.
-It is a common programming error to use `send` without checking its return value.
+It is a [typical programming error](https://solidity.readthedocs.io/en/v0.5.15/security-considerations.html#sending-and-receiving-ether) to use `send` without checking its return value.

 As already seen in the SimpleBank example, functions can be marked with the `payable` keyword, allowing the caller to attach Ether to the call.
 The Ether attached is automatically added to the balance of the contract, but can also be queried from the `msg.value` field.